 - Hard time concentrating and keeping up with daily responsibilities

 - Thoughts of harming oneself

-There are many causes of depression, including but not limited to: family history, physical or health issues, illness, or even drug and/or alcohol misuse.
+There are many causes of depression, including but not limited to: family history, physical or health issues, illness, or even drug or alcohol misuse.

 The term “alcoholism” is thrown around a lot in everyday speech.
-But, what does it mean to actually suffer from Alcoholism?
+But what does it mean to suffer from Alcoholism?
 In the medical world, it’s often referred to as Alcohol Use Disorder.

 Signs and Symptoms of Alcoholism

 Alcoholism can be difficult to spot because drinking is such a normal part of society.
 There are a few symptoms that are clear signs of Alcoholism, though.

 - Using alcohol in situations where it’s not safe or appropriate